maartenba/maartenba.github.io/_posts/2019-08-27-what-happens-after-submitting-call-for-papers.markdown

 Personally, I like CfP's that are done through [Sessionize](https://www.sessionize.com).
 They have a tool to "rate" talks, where they show 3 session proposals at a time and you rank them 1, 2 or 3.
 Each talk is shown a number of times, in a different set of three, so the score is a pretty decent metric over time.
 The best thing about this, though, is that when resizing the browser window, speaker names are not visible during this rating.
 I prefer to do a "blind" pass through the set of sessions, to keep bias to a minimum.

+**Edit:** I just learned from the folks at Sessionize that inviring team members and setting them in "anonymous" mode always hides speaker details going though that ranking process.

 Keep in mind that your session title and abstract are your most important weapons at this stage.
 Check out [Niall Merrigan's post - "Make me an offer I can't refuse"](https://blog.ndcconferences.com/make-me-an-offer-i-cant-refuse-writing-an-abstracts-for-a-cfp/), for tips and tricks around writing a good session title and abstract.
 Remember the agenda committee has to go through _a lot_ of titles and abstracts, so remember that first impression counts.

 ## Organizer notes, past speaking experience and other metadata